High call center costs and slow time to resolution

 Looking to the future, RBA plans on working with Infobip to introduce a WhatsApp chatbot; that will help with FAQs as well as qualify customers who require additional support from a contact center agent.

 Adding WhatsApp as a customer service channel proved to be a tremendous success – we increased our NPS score by 19% and reduced the costs associated with our contact center by 10-fold.
 The customers love it – they use it four times more than other instant communication channels.

-Founded in 1996, Raiffeisenbank Russia (RBA) is one of Russia’s most trusted banks.
-Specializing in the development of financial solutions for private and corporate customers both in and outside of the Russian Federation, the bank is now ranked the second most reliable in Russia by Forbes.
-Raiffeisenbank International group has more than 120 years’ experience in the banking sector globally, with RBA’s regional banking network present in 43 cities in Russia, with 173 branches across the country.
+Founded in 1996, Raiffeisenbank (RBA) is one of the most trusted banks.
+Specializing in the development of financial solutions for private and corporate customers.
+Raiffeisenbank International group has more than 120 years’ experience in the banking sector globally.